 - Enroll in and complete the 300-level pedagogy course for first-time GSIs on teaching in your department.
 All GSIs teaching for the first time on campus must take a 300-level pedagogy course, regardless of prior teaching experience or previous courses taken at other universities.

-The three requirements above, and others pertaining to departments, faculty who teach with GSIs, and continuing GSIs, can be found in the Graduate Council’s Policy on Appointment and Mentoring of GSIs.
+The three requirements above, and others pertaining to departments, faculty who teach with GSIs, and continuing GSIs, can be found in the Graduate Council’s Policy on Appointments and Mentoring of GSIs.

 Eligibility to Work as a GSI

-There are several campuswide eligibility requirements.
+There are several campus-wide eligibility requirements.
 For example, to be eligible for a GSI position students must be enrolled in 12 units; must be in good academic standing; and must demonstrate English language proficiency if they do not speak English as a native language.
-Please read the Graduate Division’s GSI, GSR, Reader and Tutor Guide for fuller details.
+Please consult the Graduate Division’s Graduate Student Academic Appointments Handbook for fuller details.
 Also contact the person in your department who hires GSIs and ask about the availability of GSI positions and the necessary qualifications.
 Appointment decisions are made by the individual departments.

 Additionally, all prospective GSIs who do not speak English as a native language and do not have a bachelor’s degree from a US institution are required to demonstrate English language proficiency before they can be appointed as GSIs.
 Information on how to fulfill this requirement can be found on the Language Proficiency Program (LPP) web page.